-TEXT-A-TIP allows the public to send tips (including pictures, video or audio) via text message about criminal activity to the Evanston Police Department from any cell phone.
+TEXT-A-TIP allows the public to send tips via text message about criminal activity to the Evanston Police Department from any cell phone.
 If the crime is in progress or if there is an emergency, please call 911.

 The program expanded in April 2013 to include anonymous tips on individuals illegally carrying firearms.
 If the tip is successful in recovering a firearm and police are able to make an arrest, the tipster will receive a cash reward and still remain anonymous.

 How to Submit a Tip Via Text-a-Tip Text Messaging

 To text a tip to the Evanston Police Department, you must have text messaging enabled on your cellular phone and subscribe to a participating cell phone carrier.
 To begin your tip message, enter the number “274637” (which spells out the word CRIMES) in the phone number line.
 Then start your message with EPDTIP (to ensure the tip is routed to the proper police department) and enter your tip with as much detail as possible.